sshadr/sshadr.github.io/content/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

+news:
+  - "Attended EGSR 2024 in London!
+Was awesome meeting so many cool researchers and new friends !"

 # publications should just create a publications.yaml file in data and use it everywhere
 ---

-I am a Computer Science Masters student at Saarland University, advised by [Thomas Leimkühler](https://people.mpi-inf.mpg.de/~tleimkue/).
+I am a graduate researcher working with [Thomas Leimkühler](https://people.mpi-inf.mpg.de/~tleimkue/).
 I'm broadly interested in research problems at the intersection of Computer Graphics and Computer Vision, some of which are Rendering and Simulation, Physics-based systems, Inverse problems, Generative modelling.
 <!-- I am also interested in photo-realistic algorithms in Computer graphics and take inspiration from physics and nature to design advanced algorithms. -->

 I currently work with the [IsMaeL group](https://ismael.mpi-inf.mpg.de), at the Max Planck Institute For Informatics, as a Research Assistant, helping in the construction of a unifying library for usage within the group employing OpenGL, C++, Cuda, Python.

+** I am currently looking for PhD positions in Graphics.
+I would also love to chat in general, perhaps we could work on a project together :)

 <!-- My current research involved modelling images (natural or artificial) and hence can be encoded by repeated primitives.
 To this end, I use Differentiable rendering to design a ML Style Optimization system. -->